 - Check and update the correct file permissions for yourself.
 This will ensure that you are using correct file permission as an admin and keeps hackers from exploiting loopholes in file permissions to take control of your site.
 You can read about changing file permissions on WordPress’ guide.

 Please note that all of these are not one-time tasks.
-For most of them, you have to keep them doing on regular basis to keep up with the latest updates and security patches.
-For example, you should regularly scan for errors, broken links, malware etc.
+For most of them, you have to keep them doing on a regular basis to keep up with the latest updates and security patches.
+For example, you should regularly scan for errors, broken links, malware, etc.

 3. The WordPress System Updates